Critical Survey: Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro (OTCMKTS:RSHYY) vs. TransAlta (NYSE:TAC)

-Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro (OTCMKTS:RSHYY – Get Free Report) and TransAlta (NYSE:TAC – Get Free Report) are both utilities companies, but which is the better business?
-We will contrast the two companies based on the strength of their risk, analyst recommendations, institutional ownership, valuation, profitability, earnings and dividends.
+Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro (OTCMKTS:RSHYY – Get Free Report) and TransAlta (NYSE:TAC – Get Free Report) are both utilities companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their risk, analyst recommendations, dividends, profitability, valuation, institutional ownership and earnings.

-This is a summary of current recommendations for Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro and TransAlta, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro and TransAlta, as reported by MarketBeat.com.

 |Sell Ratings